Hawa-Evakali/Akan_names/README.md

 ## BDD

-As a user, I would like to;
+As a user, you should be able to;

 1. See a small description of what the application does on the landing page.
 2. Enter my birthday through a form